EPA gives some powers to councils to manage pollution and waste issues under the Environment Protection Act 2017.

 - agricultural spray drift (when chemical spray affects nearby properties).

 Councils play a major role in improving the environmental management of urban stormwater.
-This includes requirements under the State Environment Protection Policy (Waters of Victoria) which include:
+This includes requirements under the State Environment Protection Policy (Waters) which include:

 - developing stormwater management plans